New Qualification Guidelines for Bariatric Surgery, Los Angeles

 The new guidelines emphatically state that bariatric surgery is both safe and effective.

-Metabolic surgery can also be considered for people with a BMI of 30 or greater, which can include children and adolescents.
+Metabolic surgery can also be considered for people with a BMI of 30 or greater, including children and adolescents.

-There are even recommendations for Asian populations with BMI of 25 to 27.5 or greater.
+There are even recommendations for Asian populations with a 25 to 27.5 or greater BMI.

 What Do the New Guidelines Mean?